Section 195 of TDS

 The provisions related to TDS, as stated by Section 195 of the Act, are detailed below:

 - To get a Tax Deduction Account Number (TAN), complete Form 49B and submit it to the Income Tax Department.
-Use both your PAN and that of the NR deductee.
+Deduct TDS when you pay the NR or credit the account, whichever comes first.

 - Deposit the TDS amount with authorised banks or the Income Tax Department by the 7th of the month using the relevant form or challan.